clojurebridge-minneapolis/organizing/README.md

 # ClojureBridge Minneapolis

+**NOTE:** Pointers to our latest version of the curriculum can be found in the [installfest](https://github.com/clojurebridge-minneapolis/installfest) repo!

-This repository is indended to support the volunteer organizers for the upcoming ClojureBridge workshop in Minneapolis.
+This repository was used support the volunteer organizers for the first ClojureBridge workshop in Minneapolis.

 ## Want to help?